Shapes as Product Differentiation: Neural Network Embedding in the Analysis of Markets for Fonts: Introduction

 \subsubsection{Machine Learning and Social Science Research}

 To our knowledge, this is one of the first few papers using neural network embeddings for visual data in the economic analysis of markets and industries.
 Earlier work that analyzes visual data uses methods that are partly or fully human-aided. \citet{glaeser2018big} use visual data from Google Street View to predict the economic prosperity of neighborhoods, but they assign scores to street images based on human surveys on the visual perception of street quality and safety. \citet{gross2016creativity} investigates how competition influences creative production in a commercial logo design competition.
 Whereas \citet{gross2016creativity} uses hand-crafted features to create a perceptual hash code for comparing images, we learn image embeddings based on recent advances in deep learning that have been shown to work extremely well for high-dimensional image data (\citet{krizhevsky2012imagenet}, \citet{simonyan2014very}, \citet{he2016deep}).
 Deep learning methods are used in more recent studies. \citet{zhang2017much} show how the quality and specific attributes of property images on Airbnb can affect the demand.
 The quality and attributes are human-labeled, and a convolutional neural network is used to train the images based on the labels.
 Our approach does not require subjective human labeling.
 As independent and contemporaneous work, \citet{bajari2018hedonic} estimate a hedonic function for apparel consumption using a deep neural network based on visual and textual data.
 We also utilize textual data but in such a way that gives economic meanings to the image embeddings we obtain.
 The most significant difference between our approach and the two aforementioned studies is that we consider images as the main response variables of market shocks and construct differentiation measures based on neural network embeddings.
 Using these measures also helps gain interpretability and robustness in the quantities resulting from the network training.
 In addition, we use a different neural network algorithm based on \textit{image triplets} that is suitable to our setting.
+Another recent work by \citet{magnolfi2022triplet} considers triplet embeddings to characterize the product space for demand estimation.
+Although we share a similar motivation, their embeddings are computed after human making comparisons of product triplets while ours are elicited directly from neural network.